 COMIDA entered into a subscription agreement to invest \$1,000,000 in a private investment partnership established to fund private enterprises in the Monroe County area.
 In 2005, this commitment was assumed by a separate non-profit entity.
-Through December 31, 2013 and 2012, cumulative funding of \$797,694 has been provided by COMIDA.
-COMIDA contributed \$4,375 in 2012 but did not contribute in 2013.
+Through December 31, 2014 and 2013, cumulative funding of \$797,694 has been provided by COMIDA.
+COMIDA did not contribute in 2013 or 2014.
 The balance of this commitment has been funded by the separate non-profit entity in the amount of \$159,414.
-It is anticipated that the remaining commitment will be satisfied by the separate nonprofit entity.
+It is anticipated that the remaining commitment will be satisfied by the separate non-profit entity.

 In 2006, COMIDA entered into a three-year agreement to establish The Entrepreneurs Network (TEN) committing \$765,000, subject to annual renewal, to fund recurring six-month programs designed to optimize young entrepreneurs' exposure to, and interaction with, leading local and national entrepreneurial experts.
 The program offers TEN participants the opportunity to take their businesses to the next level in securing venture capital, forming strategic alliances, and defining market strategies.
 Through December 31, 2009, cumulative funding of \$600,881 had been provided.
-Management of the TEN program was taken over by another not-for-profit organization in 2010, and COMIDA provided \$165,000 and \$190,000 in funding to this organization in 2013 and 2012.
-COMIDA expects to contribute \$150,000 to TEN in 2014.
+Management of the TEN program was taken over by another not-for-profit organization in 2010, and COMIDA provided \$150,000 and \$165,000 in funding to this organization in 2014 and 2013.
+COMIDA expects to contribute \$150,000 to TEN in 2015.

-In 2009, COMIDA entered into an agreement with a separate not-for-profit organization to promote local and economic development efforts.
-In 2013 and 2012, amounts contributed to this organization were \$100,000 each.
-COMIDA expects to contribute \$50,000 to this organization in 2014.
+In 2009, COMIDA entered into an agreement with a separate non-profit organization to promote local and economic development efforts.
+In 2014 and 2013, amounts contributed to this organization were \$50,000 and \$100,000, respectively.
+COMIDA expects to contribute \$50,000 to this organization in 2015.